 Those referred to the program by a judge or officer will receive a form and should contact the Teen Court coordinator to schedule an appointment for their preliminary interview.
 During the interview, the respondents will receive their court date.

 Respondents who fail to complete the obligations required by their sanctions will be required to complete the judicial process through the District Court Judge or the Department of Juvenile Services and the offense will become part of the State’s official records.

 Yes, the cases and the consequences are real.
-The Teen Court judge has power to remove from the Courtroom and/or hold in contempt any disruptive or disrespectful Courtroom observers or participants.
-The Teen Court coordinator and/or the judge reserve the right to refuse to hear the case of any youth who fails to abide by the rules of the Court.
+The Teen Court Judge has power to remove people from the Courtroom for being disruptive or disrespectful.
+The Teen Court Coordinator or the judge reserve the right to refuse to hear the case of any youth who fails to abide by the rules of the Court.

 First and foremost, Teen Court places the responsibility of the offense on the teen while avoiding the formal record established by the Department of Juvenile Services.
 Teen Court helps teens turn a mistake into a hands-on learning experience and reduces the chance of teens committing future criminal acts by increasing the teens’ awareness of the law.
 Teens acquire valuable work experience while contributing their service to the community.
 In traffic cases, the program saves teens and parents the expense of fines, points and other court costs.

 Teen Court is operated by the Charles County Sheriff’s Office and supported by additional grant funding from the State.
 Private sponsors make various other contributions to the program.